MakeSchool-Tutorials/Superhero-Team-Dueler/P03-Team-Attack-And-Defense/content.md

 title: Team Attack and Defense
 slug: attack-defend
 ---

-# Adding to the Hero class
+## Adding to the Hero class

-Add additional properties and methods that will allow us to track fight statistics.
+Now we want to add additional properties and methods that will allow us to track fight statistics.

 Here are the methods we will work on in the `Hero` class.